apache/cordova-cli/README.md

     at ChildProcess.EventEmitter.emit (events.js:95:17)
     at Process.ChildProcess._handle.onexit (child_process.js:787:12)

-run the command "android list target".
+run the command `android list target`.
 If you see:

     'xcopy' is not recognized as an internal or external command, operable program or batch file.

-at the beginning of the command output, it means you will need to update your Windows Path variable to include xcopy.
+at the beginning of the command output, it means you will need to fix your Windows Path variable to include xcopy.
 This location is typically under C:\Windows\System32.

 ## Windows 8

-Windows 8 support does not include the ability to launch/run/emulate, so you will need to open visual studio to see your app live.
-You are still able to use the following commands with windows8
+Windows 8 support does not include the ability to launch/run/emulate, so you will need to open **Visual Studio** to see your app live.
+You are still able to use the following commands with windows8:

 - `platform add windows8`
 - `platform remove windows8`